danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

  - Schema Registry rejects the registration request.
  - The producer receives an error indicating that the schema is incompatible.
  - The producer must update its schema to be compatible with the existing schema before successfully registering the schema and producing data.

+Think of "BA" in "BAckward" as standing for "Adding".
+(Adding, optional, defaults.)
+`FORWARD`: "FORward is for FOllowing defaults" (Adding, defaults.)

 #### 3. Subject Naming Strategies
 - Subjects in Schema Registry represent a unique combination of a topic and a key or value schema.